An updated survey about recession fears from November 2022 can be viewed here.

-However, roughly the same about of managers (67%) said they feel the leadership can lead them through a recession, and 58% of non-managers felt similarly.
+However, roughly the same amount of managers (67%) said they feel the leadership can lead them through a recession, and 58% of non-managers felt similarly.
 So even though workers don’t feel recession plans would be adequately communicated, the majority still trust their company to get them through a recession.

 Bean believes, though, companies should be as transparent about its plans to its employees as possible.

 “If your company hasn’t established a recession plan yet, make sure you do it now,” he said.
-“Communicate it with your employees, and start acting on it.”
+“Communicate it with your employees and start acting on it.”

 Full Survey Findings